zendayasbrother/Trilateral-Export-Vis/README.md

 • Interactive Visualizations: Using Plotly to depict multidimensional data trends in clear, accessible formats.

-Extended Ventures
+## Extended Ventures

-This project serves as a precursor to an extended, mathematically intensive analysis of the Digital Silk Road Initiative — a Chinese economic policy impacting trilateral trade relationships.
+This project serves as a precursor to an extended, mathematically intensive analysis of the Digital Silk Road (DSR) Initiative — a Chinese economic policy impacting global trade.
 The extended analysis:

-• Enhances focus on the trilateral trade dynamics.
+• Enhances focus on the trilateral trade dynamics in the context of energy

 • Bridges outcomes into a unified website using a JSON data bridge for efficient visualization dissemination.